Introduction

 -

-Example Explorer is a menu accessible via the main Typhoon HIL Control Center window or from within Schematic Editor which provides the functionality to navigate and search through pre-made Typhoon HIL Control Center examples.
+Example Explorer is a menu which provides the functionality to navigate and search through pre-made examples.
+It is accessible from within Schematic Editor or the main Typhoon HIL Control Center window.

 -

-Schematic Editor allows you to create high-fidelity models of the power stage for your real-time simulations.
-This section, therefore, provides detailed explanations of all features and functionalities of panels, panes and buttons accessible in Schematic Editor, which currently include: Schematic Editor menus and toolbar, Library Explorer, Device explorer, Quick insert dialog, Execution rate visualization, Compilation status dock, Undo/redo history window.
-In addition to descriptions of GUI elements, this section also provides guidelines which allow you to take full advantage of all of Schematic Editor's modeling functionalities, such as: Basic schematic diagram rules, Creating wires and wire nodes (junctions), using Subsystem elements, Mask, Schematic Icon API and User Defined Libraries, and, finally, Compiling the model .
+Schematic Editor allows you to create high-fidelity models of the power stage for your real-time or TyphoonSim simulations.
+This section, therefore, provides detailed explanations of the wide array of features and functionalities of panels, panes and buttons accessible in Schematic Editor.
+In addition to descriptions of GUI elements, this section also provides guidelines which allow you to take full advantage of Schematic Editor's modeling functionalities.
+You can see the complete list on the navigation dropdown menu on the left.

 -